Fawley Hill Railway

 In addition, the estate surrounding the railway line is adorned with several prominent architectural features which McAlpine acquired – although these were received mostly as donations; these include the original Wembley Stadium Twin Towers flagpoles, some early cast-iron bridge parapets, and several arched structures from prominent London locations.

-Apart from the resident steam engine, No.31 (away for boiler overhaul in 2024/5), an ex-British Rail Class 03 diesel-mechanical shunter (D2120) is operational on the line together with two Hibberd 0-4-0 Planet diesel-mechanical industrial locomotives.
+The resident steam locomotive, Hudswell Clarke 0-6-0ST works number 1026 "Sir Robert McAlpine & Sons No. 31", returned to steam in 2026 following an overhaul at Didcot Railway Centre.
+An ex-British Rail Class 03 diesel-mechanical shunter (D2120) is also based on the railway together with two Hibberd 0-4-0 Planet diesel-mechanical industrial locomotives.

 Fawley Hill Railway holds open days on a limited number of weekends during the summer months.
 These are known as Invitation Days and are strictly ticket-only events for which prospective visitors apply through the Fawley Museum web-site.
 Tickets are not available on the day.

 Fawley Hill Railway also hosts mid-week visits to various groups; again with applications made through the Fawley Museum web-site.

 The railway, together with Sir William McAlpine's extensive private railway museum, is operated and maintained on behalf of Fawley Hill by volunteers from Fawley Museum Society.